Plankton, Aerosol, Cloud, ocean Ecosystem: Science overview

 PACE has two fundamental science goals: "to extend key systematic ocean color, aerosol, and cloud data records for Earth system and climate studies, and to address new and emerging science questions using its advanced instruments, surpassing the capabilities of previous and current missions".
 The ocean and atmosphere are directly connected, moving and transferring energy, water, nutrients, gases, aerosols, and pollutants.
 Aerosols, clouds, and phytoplankton can also affect one another.

 PACE will measure atmospheric particles and clouds that scatter and absorb sunlight.
 Improved characterization of aerosol particles will enable quantifying their impact on marine biology and ocean chemistry, as well as Earth's energy budget and ecological forecasting.
 PACE will enable scientists to better monitor fisheries, identify harmful algal blooms, and observe changes in marine resources.
 The color of the ocean is determined by the interaction of sunlight with substances or particles present in seawater such as chlorophyll, a green pigment found in most phytoplankton species.
 By monitoring global phytoplankton distribution and abundance, the mission will contribute toward understanding the complex systems that drive ocean ecology.

-Scientific instruments
+Instruments

 The oceans play a critical role in supporting life on Earth as well as the global economy.
 To understand changes in ocean health related to climate change; formulation of science objectives and sensor requirements for an advanced ocean biology satellite mission began in the year 2000 with a NASA agency-wide carbon cycle initiative that included ocean, terrestrial, and atmospheric disciplines.

 The instrument requirements for this ocean ecology mission are: